-CIA Official Behind Complaint Falsely Claimed State Dept. Official was on Trump-Ukraine Call
+‘Whistleblower’ Falsely Claimed State Dept. Official Was on Trump-Ukraine Call

-A CIA officer falsely claimed in his so-called “whistleblower” complaint that Counselor to the State Department Ulrich Brechbuhl was present during President Donald Trump’s July telephone call with Ukrainian President Volodymyr Zelensky, according to CBS News.
+A CIA officer falsely claimed in his so-called “whistleblower” complaint that the Counselor to the U.S. State Department was present during President Donald Trump’s telephone call with Ukrainian President Volodymyr Zelensky, according to CBS News.

 Scoop: Senior Govt Official tells @CBSNews Counselor to the State Department Ulrich Brechbuhl was NOT on the @POTUS call with #Zelensky, as the whistle blower complaint states.